About the Lewis Thomas Prize

 The prize is bestowed upon a Committee-selected recipient during an annual celebratory event held at Rockefeller University.
 The Lewis Thomas Prize Committee strives to honor the memory and accomplishments of Lewis Thomas by recognizing outstanding individuals for their exceptional careers as scientists and writers, including their ability to evoke inspiration in others.
 The event is open to the public and free to attend.
 Registration is required.

-For more information and to register for the 2018 event, click here.
+For more information about the 2019 event, click here.

 To view a complete list of past Lewis Thomas Prize recipients, click here.